-Lead by Professor Maxine Wittaker, the College of Public Health, Medical & Veterinary Sciences, as part of the Division of Tropical Health and Medicine, the College of Public Health, Medical and Veterinary Sciences promotes, fosters, supports and administers quality teaching and research at JCU in the areas of:
+Led by Professor Maxine Whittaker, the College of Public Health, Medical and Veterinary Sciences, as part of the Division of Tropical Health & Medicine, the College of Public Health, Medical and Veterinary Sciences promotes, fosters, supports and administers quality teaching and research at James Cook University in the areas of:

 A new study has found people who live in de facto relationships are more likely to engage in risky drinking than those who are legally married.

 A James Cook University researcher has been awarded funding to develop a malaria vaccine, that – if successful - could save nearly half a million lives a year.

 Wed, 11 Oct 2017

 In the first study of its kind, James Cook University scientists have shown scorpions can fine-tune their venom to suit different predators and prey.

 Study suggests an answer to young people’s persistent sleep problems